r1c64rd/TweetCity/README.md

-# EAGLE for Twitter
+# TweetCity for Twitter

 This is the complete version of the Twitter client that I created for Android.
 It is 100% open source, the only thing that you will have to do plug in is your own API keys.

 While I will be the first to admit that it is very far from perfect - and a lot of the base code was written when I had no clue what I was doing - it it could be a very cool project to look at for inspiration, implementation details, and contributions.

-Enjoy EAGLE for Twitter and let me know what you want to see next!
+Enjoy TweetCity for Twitter and let me know what you want to see next!

-### Building EAGLE
+### Building TweetCity

-Before EAGLE will work, you will need to generate some API keys, for Twitter.
+Before TweetCity will work, you will need to generate some API keys, for Twitter.
 I will not be distributing my keys.

 To get your Twitter API key, go through these steps: